 We are mostly aware of websites.
-A website is simply a collection of web pages For creating any web page we require HTML.
+A website is simply a collection of web pages.
+For creating any web page, we require HTML.
 An HTML is the element that is responsible for making any web page.
 HTML stands for HyperText Markup Language.
-It is basic markup language that is used to make any web pages which further comprises to form websites.
-HTML has evolved so much from the initial stage when it was formed.
+It is a basic markup language used to make any web pages that further comprise to form websites.
+HTML had evolved so much from the initial stage when it was formed.

 Let us know about the history of HTML.

-HTML was initially developed by W3C and WHATWG.
+W3C and WHATWG initially developed HTML.
 It was initially developed in 1993.
 W3C mainly checks for standards of Html and other stuff.
 Since the initial release, lots of version of Html has been developed.
 Initially, its version is 1.0 or simply HTML.

 Let’s see the significance of the individual Versions of Html in details-